katcipis/katcipis.github.io/_posts/drafts/insights-business-from-code.md

 * Decoupled
 * Easier to test (the idea came from there)
 * Easier to have more than one UI for the insights

+Was upset with the intrusion of instrumentation, perhaps this kind of insight should be modeled on the domain logic, there comes the event like approach.